Sen. Ted Cruz confirms he flew to Mexico as Texas grapples with power outages caused by severe weather

 The trip triggered calls for Cruz’s resignation as well as a cascade of questions about why the senator decided to leave Texas while millions of his constituents are suffering during the storms and at a time when public health authorities have cautioned against international travel amid the coronavirus pandemic.

 In Texas, more than 3 million customers were still in the dark Wednesday afternoon, according to poweroutage.us, which tracks outages nationwide.
-As of Thursday morning, that figure was about 500,000.
+As of Thursday afternoon, Texas Gov. Greg Abbott (R) said the figure was about 325,000.
 Millions were advised to boil water as the frigid temperatures caused pipes to freeze.

 Separately, the Centers for Disease Control and Prevention rates the risk of the coronavirus in Mexico at level 4 — the agency’s highest level of warning — and says on its website: “Travelers should avoid all travel to Mexico.”